blaze/blaze/docs/source/index.rst

 Blaze
 =====

-Blaze provides a uniform and familiar interface to diverse computation and data storage.
-Blaze extends the usability of NumPy and Pandas to diverse computational systems, enabling easy access to out-of-core, streaming, and distributed data.
+Blaze provides uniform interfaces to diverse computational resources.
+Blaze extends the familiar interfaces of NumPy and Pandas to external projects, enabling easy access to out-of-core, streaming, and distributed computation.

-Blaze allows analysts and scientists to productively write robust and efficient code, without getting bogged down in the details of how to distribute computation, or convert data between databases, formats, proprietary data warehouses, and other silos.
+Blaze allows analysts and scientists to productively write robust and efficient code without getting bogged down in the details of how to distribute computation, or convert data between databases, formats, proprietary data warehouses, and other silos.